tdoan/port_upgrade/README.txt

 Updates your MacPorts while also removing old dependent versions of libraries and applications.

 == SYNOPSIS:
+  0) Install a port_upgrade config file into ~/.port_upgrade.conf,
+     a sample is included with the gem (optional)
   1) Update your ports database from macports.org sudo port selfupdate (or sync)
   2) Run port_upgrade to generate a shell script